jacobeisenstein/gt-nlp-class/Schedule.md

 Meaning representations, compositionality, first-order logic, and the syntax-semantics interface.

 - Reading: [Levy and Manning: Intro to Formal Computational Semantics](http://idiom.ucsd.edu/~rlevy/teaching/winter2009/ligncse256/lectures/lecture_14_compositional_semantics.pdf)
+- [Bonus Homework](homeworks/homework-bonus.md) due.
+(This is an additional homework, beyond the 12 that were planned.
+You will still be graded on your best ten homeworks for the semester, so you can feel free to skip this one; or, you can do this one and skip another one.)
 - Optional readings: [Briscoe: Introduction to Formal Semantics for Natural Language](https://www.cl.cam.ac.uk/teaching/1011/L107/semantics.pdf);
 [Learning to map sentences to logical form](http://arxiv.org/pdf/1207.1420v1.pdf)